Erik K. Simonsen

-Erik K. Simonsen is an American musician and Republican Party politician who has represented the 1st Legislative District in the New Jersey General Assembly since January 14, 2020, after defeating incumbent Assemblymen R. Bruce Land and Matthew W. Milam in the 2020 general election.
+Erik K. Simonsen is an American musician and Republican Party politician who has represented the 1st Legislative District in the New Jersey General Assembly since January 14, 2020, after defeating incumbent Assemblymen R. Bruce Land and Matthew W. Milam in the 2019 general election.
 Simonsen served as Mayor of Lower Township from 2016 until 2020.

 Simonsen is the athletic director at Lower Cape May Regional High School.

 New Jersey Assembly

-Simonsen ran as a team with Mike Testa and Antwan McClellan.
-During the campaign, the team made immigration, and taxes a key part of their campaign.
+Simonsen ran as a team with Mike Testa for Senate and Antwan McClellan for Assembly.
+During the campaign, the team made immigration and taxes a key part of their campaign.
 He, alongside Testa and McClellan, ousted the 1st District's legislators, Senator Bob Andrzejczak, Assemblymen R. Bruce Land and Matthew W. Milam.
 Their victories were the only gains Republicans made in the 2019 New Jersey elections.

 Tenure

 Simonsen was sworn into office on January 14, 2020, when the 219th New Jersey Legislature convened.